 Yes.
 When the city identifies a tree that needs to be treated or removed, they offer notice to the owner.
 In case the owner is not satisfied with the city council’s decision, he or she can appeal against the notice.

 Any complaints or objectives are written and presented within 10 days from when the notice was issued.
-After that, the complaint pass by the Director of parks, recreation, and libraries.
+After that, the complaint is passed by the Director of Parks, recreation, and libraries.
 This is before any action is taken on the tree.

 Failure to comply with the notice

 The city code enforcement officer has to notice property owners whose trees are abutting public land or those that are diseased.
 Owners have 10 days to comply.
 If the owner does not comply within this period;

-The city code enforcement officer summons and issues a complaint to the owner, get access to the private property, treats, or removes the tree.
+The city code enforcement officer summons and issues a complaint to the owner, gets access to the private property, and treats, or removes the tree.
 The cost is to be covered by the owner.
 The officer can take any other action authorized by the ordinances.

 What are the costs in case of noncompliance by the property owner?

 If the owner chooses not to cooperate, the tree removal or treatment will be done but has to cater to all expenses.
 They include the following: